 - Students will complete a final project, which is determined by the faculty sponsor.
 This provides the means for the faculty sponsor to evaluate the overall accomplishment of the student's learning goals.

-- Pre-registration for an internship (ITS 399) is requested.
+- Pre-registration for an internship is requested.

 - Students must be officially registered for an internship by the last drop date for the Spring/Fall semester and by June 15 during the summer.

 - Internship deadlines will be upheld.
+Internships cannot be added after the deadlines.

 No retroactive credit is offered.
 All assignments must be completed within the timeframe of the internship.